wekeo/eo-data-vis-good-practice-guide/docs/source/06_what_makes_a_visualisation/06_0_index.rst

 What makes a visualisation…?
 ============================

-Whilst EO data is more available than ever, there are challenges to accessing it, using it, and most importantly in the context here – visualising it.
+Whilst Earth observation data is more available than ever, there are challenges to accessing it, using it, and most importantly in the context here – visualising it.
 Regardless of the particular topic, we can summarise some major aspects to consider about what makes a successful visualisation.

 .. toctree::
    :maxdepth: 2